sfigg/commercialization-public/test/hlk/testref/overview-of-measuring-touch-down-hardware-latency.md

 ![pins c0, c1, and ground highlighted](images/hck-touchdownhardwarelatency6.jpg)

-For more information about this board please visit manufacturer’s [web site](http://www.atmel.com/tools/AT90USBKEY.aspx) and [hardware user guide](http://www.atmel.com/Images/doc7627.pdf) for the board.
+For more information about this board please visit manufacturer's [web site](http://www.atmel.com/tools/AT90USBKEY.aspx) and [hardware user guide](http://www.atmel.com/Images/doc7627.pdf) for the board.